 A well-designed product is a deciding factor for its success.

-When users can comfortably and smoothly navigate through an interface, there is a greater probability that they will purchase your product or visit your website or app.
+When users can comfortably and smoothly navigate through an interface, they feel delighted.
+As a result, there is a greater probability that they will purchase your product or visit your website or app.

 User flows play an important part in recognizing the efficiency of the UX design.